grapoza/vue-tree/docs/index.md

 | customizations   | Object   | A [customizations](#customizing-treeviewnode-markup) object                    | `{}`           |          |
 | radioGroupValues | Object   | An object, the properties of which correspond to radio button group selections | `{}`           |          |

-## Tree Data
+## Model Data

-The data passed to the treeview should be an array of nodes, where each node has the following structure.
+The data passed to the treeview's `model` prop should be an array of nodes, where each node has the following structure.
 The data model passed to the treeview may be updated to include missing properties.

 ```javascript
 {